fiveisprime/lattice/README.md

 already configured for this) then follow the template provided in the `_layout.scss` partial.

+Or install the compiled CSS only using bower:

+    $ bower install lattice

 # Requirements

 In order to build the CSS, you will need to install